wesionio/docs/whitepaper/design_principle.rst

 Although the fresh definition is indeed easier to catch the eyeballs, but that is not what we want.
 Innovation-driven development is a complex system engineering.
-In the Vision Network system solutions and ecosystem, we advocate and encourage innovation that can solve practical problems, improve efficiency, reduce costs, and solve problems.
+In the wesion Network system solutions and ecosystem, we advocate and encourage innovation that can solve practical problems, improve efficiency, reduce costs, and solve problems.